bhauman/bhauman.github.com/_posts/2014-05-01-interactive-programming-flappy-bird-clojurescript.md

 Suggestions:

-* make the game display the nth Fibonacci of yr score!! (thanks to @KanYang)
+* make the game display the nth Fibonacci of your score (thanks to @KanYang)
 * change the game play parameters (make the game harder or easier)
 * change the pitch of flappy in relation to to his velocity
 * make a protocol called animate and have a list of things that you call animate on